United Kingdom: key jurisdiction for compliance amid post-Brexit regulatory divergence

-The CMA has enforced competition law actively in life sciences sectors, particularly in relation to pharmaceuticals, with 10 cases since 2017.
+The CMA has enforced competition law actively in life sciences sectors, particularly in relation to pharmaceuticals.
 Fines imposed have been at record levels and directors have been disqualified under the Company Directors Disqualification Act 1986.

 Many CMA cases have concerned ‘niche generics’ and the type of conduct challenged has often concerned forms of market sharing or exploitation through excessive pricing.
 Examples include:

-- withdrawing supply of a product to force patients to switch to more expensive treatments.
+- withdrawing supply of a product to force patients to switch to more expensive treatments; and

 The CMA has issued the following decisions in recent years.

 The CMA decided that Alliance Pharma (AP) had infringed competition law by effectively paying two would-be competitors (Lexon and Medreich) not to compete in the supply of prochlorperazine.
 The CMA found that the arrangements had resulted in prices rising by 700 per cent over a four-year period.
 Having learned that it was about to face competition from Lexon and Medreich, which had taken steps to launch and had obtained licences to supply prochlorperazine, AP appointed Focus Pharma as a distributor of its own prochlorperazine and agreed a profit-sharing arrangement relating to AP’s product in return for Lexon and Medreich agreeing not to compete.

 The CMA fined the firms (AP, Lexon, Medreich and Focus) over £35 million in total.
 The decision has been appealed to the Competition Appeal Tribunal (CAT).